Social Work

 Offers advanced knowledge of cognitive-behavioral principles and interventions.
 Applies common elements of assessment, psychoeducation, behavioral activation, relaxation, affect regulation, cognitive coping, cognitive restructuring, and exposure to treat depression, anxiety, behavior problems, trauma, and substance use.
 Highlights cultural adaptations for cognitive behavioral therapies.

 SOWK 546.
-MINDFULNESS AND ACCEPTANCE APPROACHES IN BEHAVIORAL HEALTH.
+MINDFULNESS AND ACCEPTANCE APPROACHES IN MENTAL HEALTH.
 4 Credits.

 Pre-requisites: current MSW student or by permission of instructor.